1ccs-todd/BSD-PIA-connections/README.md

 ### Disclaimers

  * Port Forwarding is disabled on server-side in the United States.
  * These scripts do not enforce IPv6 or DNS settings, so that you have the freedom to configure your setup the way you desire it to work.
 This means you should have good understanding of VPN and cybersecurity in order to properly configure your setup.
- * For battle-tested security, please use the official PIA App, as it was designed to protect you in all scenarios.
- * This repo is really fresh at this moment, so please take into consideration the fact that you will probably be one of the first users that use the scripts.

 ## PIA Port Forwarding

 The PIA Port Forwarding service (a.k.a.
 PF) allows you run services on your own devices, and expose them to the internet by using the PIA VPN Network.
-The easiest way to set this up is by using a native PIA aplication.
-In case you require port forwarding on native clients, please follow this documentation in order to enable port forwarding for your VPN connection.

 This service can be used only AFTER establishing a VPN connection.